The Great Falls UFO Footage

 Air Force Investigation

-Missing Frames: Mariana claimed the Air Force returned his film with 35 frames missing—frames he said showed the objects more clearly as rotating discs.
-The Air Force denied removing any frames.
+Missing Frames: Mariana claimed that the Air Force returned his film with 35 frames missing—frames he asserted would have shown the objects more clearly as rotating discs.
+The Air Force vehemently denied removing any frames from the original footage.

 Scientific Analysis